Ricardo López (stalker): In popular culture

 In 2000, Sami Saif released a 70-minute documentary, The Video Diary of Ricardo López, comprising a condensed version of López's 22-hour video diary.
 Saif decided to limit its availability as "I want to be there when people see the film, because there are all sorts of things about Ricardo López on the internet.
 I like to be able to talk to people about what it is they've actually seen."

+In 2013, British independent filmmaker Charlie Bambridge made a short narrative film about the final days of Ricardo Lopez entitled ‘The Best of Me’ that toured festivals and is still available on YouTube.

 In 2019, independent Italian director Domiziano Cristopharo released an 87-minute erotic horror film titled The Obsessed, with the working title of Last Day: The Best of Me.
-López's video diary was adapted as the subject material of The Obsessed in what Cristopharo described as "Albania's first horror film" and "a body horror freely inspired to the real story of Ricardo López, Bjork's stalker".
+López's video diary was adapted as the subject material of The Obsessed in what Cristopharo described as "Albania's first horror film" and "a body horror freely inspired to the real story of Ricardo López, Björk's stalker".